Sandbox-Group-LLC/Sandbox-GTM/replit.md

 This is an Event Management Content Management System (CMS) - a full-stack admin platform for managing events, attendees, speakers, sessions, content, budgets, deliverables, and marketing campaigns.
 The application follows a utility-focused, information-dense design approach prioritizing efficiency and clarity over visual flair.

+The platform supports multi-tenancy with organization-based data isolation.
+Each organization has its own events, attendees, speakers, and other data.
+Users are automatically assigned to an organization on first login, and all data operations are scoped to the user's active organization.

-The platform operates in single-event mode (MVP) with a fixed sidebar navigation and provides comprehensive event planning and management capabilities including registration tracking, agenda building, speaker management, budget monitoring, and email/social media campaign tools.
+Key capabilities include registration tracking, agenda building, speaker management, budget monitoring, and email/social media campaign tools.

 ## User Preferences